 Example of an evaluatable package type

-Even within these types, evaluation feasibility may vary depending on the shape and placement of the lead frame.
+Even within these types, evaluation feasibility may vary depending on the shape and placement of the lead-frame.

 De-capsulated TSSOP device